greg-hub/Pong/readme.txt

 Making the classic pong game in HTML5 and Javascript.
-Lessons followed where at https://www.udemy.com/code-your-first-game/learn/#/
+No styles in place